bmatsuo/lark/README.md

 #Lark [![Build Status](https://travis-ci.org/bmatsuo/lark.svg?branch=master)](https://travis-ci.org/bmatsuo/lark)

-**NOTE:  Until version 1 is released the Lark Lua API should be considered unstable.
-As features are developed and practical experience is gained the Lua API will change to better suit the needs of developers.
+**NOTE:  Until version 1 is released the Lark Lua library should be considered unstable.
+As features are developed and practical experience is gained the Lua module APIs will change to better suit the needs of developers.
 Any incompatible change will be preceded by a deprecation warning and migration plan (if necessary).
 The list of open [issues](issues) contains all planned upcoming incompatabilities (breaking changes).**

 **BREAKING CHANGE: In lark v0.5.0 the task API is going to be altered.
 Affected portions are now guarded by deprecation warnings.
 To avoid these